 American English uses double quotation marks, and only uses single quotations marks when quoting inside a quotation; for example:

-In Australian English, single quotation marks are used, with double quotation marks only used to quote within quotations:
+In Australian English, single quotation marks are used, and double quotation marks are only included to quote within quotations:

 You will also notice in the example quotations above that the punctuation at the ends of the sentences are different.